Do you remember when virtual property tours were just glorified slide shows stitched together into two-minute YouTube videos?

 - What other assets does the tour vendor offer?
-A single Matterport shoot gives agent a 3D property tour, a virtual reality tour, high-res listing photos, floorplans, and more.
+A single Matterport shoot gives an agent a 3D property tour, a virtual reality tour, high-resolution listing photos, floorplans, and more.

 - Where can I distribute my tour?
 Marketing is important, so look for tours with partnerships with major online property destinations.
 Matterport tours, for example, can be automatically distributed to Realtor.com, Homesnap, Homes.com, and beyond.
 They also automatically produce 'Mattershort' GIFs and videos of your tour that you can easily share on social media and boost client engagement.